MatthewL246/pretendo-docker/README.md

    > released on the Pretendo Network Discord server as `manual_override.3dsx`)
    > **goes to Trace.**
    1. Reboot into GodMode9 and open the scripts menu.
-   2. Run the `FriendsSaveSwitcher` script and select "Save new slot".
+   2. Run the `FriendsSaveSwitcher` script and select "Create a new save slot".
       Name the slot something descriptive like `pretendo_official`.
    3. Reboot into the Home Menu and open the Homebrew Launcher.
 From there, run the `ResetFriendsTestAccount.3dsx` app and press A when a white line appears at the top of the screen (the Nimbus GUI was removed).
    4. Open the Friend List applet.
 You should be "online" and have a new friend code that is different from your friend code on the official servers.
    5. Reboot into GodMode9 and open the scripts menu again.
-   6. Run the `FriendsSaveSwitcher` script and select "Save new slot" again.
+   6. Run the `FriendsSaveSwitcher` script and select "Create a new save slot" again.
 Name the slot something descriptive like `local_server`.
    7. You now have multiple test Friends accounts saved on your SD card at `sd:/gm9/out/friends_accounts/`.
-You can switch between them by running the `FriendsSaveSwitcher` script, selecting "Load save slot", and following the instructions.
+You can switch between them by running the `FriendsSaveSwitcher` script, selecting "Create a new save slot", and following the instructions.
       - Pay careful attention to the script's instructions.
-Make sure that you first save your current save data to the active save slot when prompted and then load the other save slot.
-For example, when switching from `local_server` to `pretendo_official`: start the script, select `Load save slot`, save the current save data to the `local_server` slot, and then load the `pretendo_official` slot.
+When loading a save slot, it will first save the current Friends and account system modules save data to the last-used save slot.
+Create a new slot if you don't want to overwrite your existing save data.
 8. Open System Settings using your `local_server` Friends test account and create a new PNID or sign in to one you created on your Wii U or website.